powercord-community/cutecord/README.md

 ## Changelog

 ### v3.3.1
-Clearified what "Lurking guilds" Actually means, (No, it doesn't mean muted guilds!)
-Added option to still get notified by cuties even if they said something in a muted guild Added option to still get notified by cuties even if you can already see them (In the current chat) Fixed case insensitive not working with capatalized cute words
+Additions:
+- Override the mute state of a channel
+- Display notifications even if message originated in current channel

+Changes:
+- Changed "Lurking Guilds" to "Preview Guilds"

+Fixes:
+- Case insensitive not working when keywords where capatalized
 ### v3.3.0
 Added ability to toggle between case sensitive and insensitive keyword detection.
 The default has been set to case insensitive detection.